Passimx/.github/profile/README.md

 **Passimx** is built to redefine privacy in online communication.
 Unlike traditional messengers, it doesn’t collect personal data or require phone/email verification — giving organizations and individuals full control over their communication.

+> A modern open-source project for free communication — no registration, no personal data, no phone numbers.

+> Designed for privacy-first chat systems that anyone can self-host.

 ## Our focus
-- Messaging without authentication or any personal identifiers
+- Communication without authentication or any personal identifiers
 - Self-hostable — deploy your own secure server
 - Secure and verifiable build processes
 - Developer-friendly tools and open-source contributions